ballerina-attic/messaging-with-jms-queues/README.md

 ### <a name="unit-testing"></a> Writing unit tests

-In ballerina, the unit test cases should be in the same package and the naming convention should be as follows,
+In Ballerina, the unit test cases are in the same package and the naming convention should be as follows.
 * Test files should contain _test.bal suffix.
 * Test functions should contain test prefix.
-  * e.g.: testBookstoreService()
+  * e.g., testBookstoreService()

-This guide contains unit test cases for each method implemented in `jms_producer_utils.bal` and `bookstore_service.bal` files.
+This guide contains unit test cases for each method implemented in the `jms_producer_utils.bal` and `bookstore_service.bal` files.
 Test files are in the same packages in which the above files are located.

-To run the unit tests, go to the sample root directory and run the following command
+To run the unit tests, go to the sample root directory and run the following command.
    ```bash
    <SAMPLE_ROOT_DIRECTORY>$ ballerina test bookstore/jmsProducer/
    ```

-To check the implementations of these test files, please go to https://github.com/ballerina-guides/messaging-with-jms-queues/blob/master/bookstore/jmsProducer/ and refer the respective folders of `jms_producer_utils.bal` and `bookstore_service.bal` files.
+To check the implementations of these test files, please go to [https://github.com/ballerina-guides/messaging-with-jms-queues/blob/master/bookstore/jmsProducer/](https://github.com/ballerina-guides/messaging-with-jms-queues/blob/master/bookstore/jmsProducer/) and refer to the respective folders of the `jms_producer_utils.bal` and `bookstore_service.bal` files.

 ## <a name="deploying-the-scenario"></a> Deployment

 Once you are done with the development, you can deploy the service using any of the methods that we listed below.

 ### <a name="deploying-on-locally"></a> Deploying locally
-You can deploy the RESTful service that you developed above, in your local environment.
-You can create the Ballerina executable archive (.balx) first and then run it in your local environment as follows,
+You can deploy the RESTful service that you developed above in your local environment.
+You can create the Ballerina executable archive (.balx) first and then run it in your local environment as follows.

 Building
    ```bash